-This makes average malayalee to flee to other parts of the world and earn his living.
+This makes average Malayalee to flee to other parts of the world and earn his living.
 Rest now lookout for government jobs.Leaving the fields and cultivable land unproductive.

-Remaning people in Kerala earn their living through lottery, liquor, land deals, construction work, remittance and tourism.
+Remaining people in Kerala earn their living through lottery, liquor, land deals, construction work, remittance and tourism.

-I agree that corruption is less in kerala as compare to other parts of the world.
+I agree that corruption is less in Kerala as compare to other parts of the world.
 Most people get regular meals.
 Government hospitals are also not in bad shape.
 By the way Kerala has the highest density of hospitals in India.
 Is this a good sign?
 Most people are always sick.
 Anyways how long can you sustain such expensive process?